Obtain Your License

 Applying For Your License

-- 110 questions and a time limit of 180 minutes
+- The Maryland Master Electrician Exam has 90 questions and a time limit of 4 hours.

-- The fee for the exam is $56 and pre-approval is required
+- The fee for the exam is $65 and pre-approval is required.

 Books and References for the Exam

-The following references are NOT permitted to be taken into the examination.
+The following reference is permitted to be taken into the examination.
 They are available for purchase from our online contractor’s bookstore or by calling our office at 1-800-952-0910.

 Exam Review Education

-21 hours of continuing education are required for each renewal.
+15 hours of approved education is required for renewals.
 We offer this online.